Who wrote the Bible? Who is writing the next one?

 So if Moses didn’t write the Bible, who did?
 In secular Biblical studies, the dominant hypothesis, or at least the one which has most broadly informed contending hypotheses, was formulated by Julius Wellhausen.
 It’s known as the Documentary Hypothesis.

 According to this hypothesis, the Torah was produced by combining four older primary texts, known as the Yahwist, Elohist, Priestly, and Deuteronomist sources.
-Below are some descriptions of the sources, which I’ve summarized from Richard Friedman’s work.
+Below are some descriptions of the sources, which I’ve summarized from Richard Friedman’s book, Who Wrote the Bible?.

 Yahwist Source